MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-413-Principles-Reasonable-Cost-Reimbursement-Payment-EndStage-Renal-Disease-Services-Prospectively-Determined-Payment-Rates-Skilled-Nursing-Facilities-Payment-Acute-Kidney-Injury-Dialysis/subpart-C-Limits-Cost-Reimbursement/section-413.40.md

 (B) The hospital would have had a disproportionate patient percentage (as defined in § 412.106) equal to or greater than 70 percent if it were a prospective payment hospital.

-(2) *Periods subject to the ceiling.* The ceiling established under this section applies to all cost reporting periods that -
+(2) *Periods subject to the ceiling.* The ceiling established under this section applies to all cost reporting periods that—

 (i) Begin on or after October 1, 1982; and